This DIY Spring Easter wreath is so inexpensive and easy to make!

 Now for the more detailed step-by-step:

-Now that my supplies were acquired, I fired up my hot glue gun, picked up a plastic egg, and started wrapping the yarn…and wrapping and wrapping and wrapping.
+Now that my supplies were acquired, I fired up my hot glue gun, picked up a plastic egg, and started attaching the yarn.

 - One was very orderly with the yarn spiraling up around the egg in perfect rows